medplum/medplum-react-native-example/README.md

 ### Sign in button

-Clicking on the "Sign in" button will executes the `startLogin` function:
+Clicking on the "Sign in" button will executes the `startLogin` function when in web mode, or the equivalent `auth/login` for android and iOS:

 ```js
 function startLogin() {